abyanmajid/matcha/README.md

 # Matcha

-Matcha is an HTTP router (also called _multiplexer_) that improves on the [Chi](https://github.dev/go-chi/chi) router, adding ergonomic features such as type-safe handlers and OpenAPI specification builder.
+Matcha is an opiniated improvement on the [Chi](https://github.dev/go-chi/chi) router which adds ergonomic features such as type-safe handlers and OpenAPI specification builder.

 WIP.